What Makes for Good Visual Instructions? Synthesizing Complex Visual Reasoning Instructions for Visual Instruction Tuning: Approach

 \subsection{Visual Reasoning Instruction Complication}

-Through the above instruction synthesis process, we can obtain two kinds of instruction sets.
-Despite the carefully designed prompts, the synthetic instructions are still prone to be relatively simple and less informative.
-To solve this problem, we propose an iterative \textit{complicate-then-verify} procedure to gradually enhance the complexity of the instructions and meanwhile ensure the quality to prevent containing contradictory or hallucinated objects.
+Through this instruction synthesis process, we obtain two types of instruction sets.
+Despite the carefully designed prompts, the synthetic instructions are still relatively simple and even contain hallucinated objects.
+To address this, we propose an iterative \textit{complicate-then-verify} procedure to gradually increase the complexity of the instructions and meanwhile ensure the quality and avoid contradictions or hallucinations.

-\paragraph{Instruction Complication.} Inspired by existing work \cite{xu-2023-arxiv-wizardlm}, we also employ a proper prompt for guiding GPT-4 to iteratively complicate the instructions and generate the corresponding response, based on the last-round generated instructions and image annotations, denoted as:
+\paragraph{Instruction Complication.} Inspired by existing work~\cite{xu-2023-arxiv-wizardlm}, we instruct GPT-4 to iteratively complicate the instructions and generate the corresponding response, based on the primary instructions and image annotations, denoted as: